ttokutake/docker-elasticsearch-kibana/README.md

 ## Warning

-If some Elasticsearch containers do not work well, you should increase memory size which docker can use.
+- If some Elasticsearch containers do not work well, you should increase memory size which docker can use.
+- If you face "Failed to create node environment", you should run "sudo chmod 777 esdata*".